Synthetic data generation

-Using privacy-sensitive (production) data for software testing and quality assurance is not only old-fashioned nowadays, but it is also not allowed by the privacy laws and regulations like GDPR, PCI, and HIPAA.
-But for the best software tests, you need test data that is “production-like”, right?
+Using privacy-sensitive production data for software testing and quality assurance is not only outdated but also prohibited by privacy laws like GDPR, PCI, and HIPAA.
+Yet, effective software testing requires test data that is “production-like.”

 Synthetic data generators